pburkholder/eponymous-principles/presentation.md

 * Can you spot the problem here?

-^I'm speculating here, but FAFSA.... and students whose parents didn't have SSNs, or had 2000 as birth year, makes me think...
+^I'm speculating here, but

-^ CHESTERTON's Fence
+^ Next, consider these words from GK Chesterton:

 ---

-> If you don’t see the use of [a fence], I certainly won’t let you clear it away.
+> If you don’t see the use of [a fence]...
 Go away and think.
 > <br>
-> Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it.
+>  When you can ... tell me the use of it, I may allow you to destroy it.
 -- G. K. Chesterton, 1929

 ^ The Foolish Reformer will remove any fence in their way